jeromeof/PlexPlayerService/PlexService/readme.md

 the stream being played.
 The basic controls will be in place to pause, stop and skip forward / backward in the track and onto the next.

+Note: for simplisticty in 'testing' I have a standalone unit test which runs the same codebase as a java application (without needing to configure the Android emulator for UDP packets)

 ## Overview of the codebase
 There are 3 Android modules in this project:
-1. PlexPlayerExample - a minimal android App
+1. PlexPlayerExample - a minimal android App - will be expanded as needed to demostrate the 'Service'
 2. PlexService - The plex player background 'service' (android intent service)
 3. RestServer - a modified copy of RestServer by Skornei